 Please note, I’ll continue to add to this post and revise it over time.
 I’ll leave time stamps below to indicate what changes (and when) are made.

 Natural language processing (NLP) models were used for sentiment classification or textual entailment.
 Sentiment classification is the automated process of identifying opinions in text and labeling them as positive, negative, or neutral, based on the emotions customers express within them.
 Textual entailment is a simple exercise in logic that attempts to discern whether one sentence can be inferred from another.

 This was challenging as the large datasets needed to train NLP models for a very specific task were not freely available.
-In addition, training a model to identify emotions in text didn’t make it generalizable for other tasks in other situations.
-In other words, it was a one trick pony.
+In addition, training a model to identify emotions in the text didn’t make it generalizable for other tasks in other situations.
+In other words, it was a one-trick pony.